 When my children were younger, I could barely walk.
 I developed an inflammatory nerve disease.
 Unless I did something quickly, I was pretty sure I was headed for a wheelchair.

 Fortunately, I’m healthy again.
 I’m not cured.
 But my symptoms are under control.
 I can walk freely and lead a normal life.
 However, I can’t return to my old eating habits.
 Nor can I ignore stress-causing situations.

 Since I didn’t want to be an invalid, I needed to do something drastic.
 This meant cutting inflammation-causing foods out of my diet.
 I also decided not to take prescription or OTC drugs.
-Instead, I take a natural herbal anti-inflammatory supplement called Zyflamend.
+Instead, I sometimes take a natural herbal anti-inflammatory supplement called Zyflamend.
 This is a mix of 10 herbs.